Graham Young: Investigation and arrest

 The management at Hadland became so concerned about the mysterious sickness that they initiated an investigation.
-Meanwhile, some of Young's co-workers began to have suspicions about him.
-Smart noticed that Young was never affected by the bug and suggested he might be a carrier of the "virus".
+Meanwhile, some of Young's co-workers became suspicious of him.
+Smart noticed that Young was never affected by the bug and suggested he might be a carrier of the "virus."
 Philip Doggett informed the management of Young's unhealthy interest in poisons.
 The firm's medical officer, Dr Iain Anderson, told staff that he had ruled out heavy metal poisoning as a possible cause, which led to an argument with Young, who insisted that the symptoms displayed by victims pointed to this diagnosis.
 Intrigued by the young storeman who seemed knowledgeable about medicine, Anderson sought out Young after the meeting and quizzed him further.
-He quickly discovered that Young had a deep knowledge of poisons and toxicology, which prompted John Hadland, the firm's owner, to contact the police.
-The investigating officers noticed that the onset of the "Bovingdon bug" coincided with Young's arrival at the company.
+He quickly discovered that Young had a deep knowledge of poisons and toxicology, which prompted John Hadland, the firm's owner, to contact police.
+Investigating officers noticed that the onset of the "Bovingdon Bug" coincided with Young's arrival at the company.
 A background check revealed his earlier poisoning convictions.

 Young was arrested at the home of his aunt and uncle in Sheerness, Kent, on 20 November 1971.
 Nothing incriminating was found on his person.
-He denied any wrongdoing, but as he was being led away his aunt overheard him ask the officers "which one is it you're doing me for?"
+Young denied any wrongdoing, but as he was being led away his aunt overheard him ask the officers "which one is it you're doing me for?"
 When police searched his bedsit, they discovered a large stash of bottles containing poisons, including 434 milligrams of thallium and 32.33 grams of antimony, the latter 200 times a lethal dose.
 Other poisons in his possession included atropine, aconitine and digitalis.
 His lodgings were also covered in Nazi paraphernalia, including swastikas and photos of Nazi figures.
-Police also discovered a detailed diary that Young had kept, noting the doses he had administered, their effects, and whether he was going to allow each person to live or die.
+Police also discovered a detailed diary that Young had kept, noting the doses he had administered, their effects and whether he was going to allow each person to live or die.
 Upon further questioning by police, Young admitted that the initials in the diary referred to his co-workers ('F' was Fred Biggs, 'D' was David Tilson and so on).

 Young confessed to poisoning Egle, Biggs, Batt, Tilson and Trevor Sparkes, and said that he deliberately used different poisons in order to confuse doctors.
-He also boasted of having committed the "perfect murder" by killing his stepmother, Molly Young.
-He spent twenty minutes explaining to the officers the effects that thallium has on the human body.
+He also boasted of having committed the "perfect murder" by killing his stepmother.
+He spent twenty minutes explaining to the officers the effects of thallium on the human body.
 When asked why he had poisoned people who were his friends and colleagues, Young responded: "I suppose I had ceased to see them as a people - at least, a part of me had.
 They were simply guinea pigs."